hemilabs/heminetwork/localnode/NODE_RUNNING.md

 data (the optional Ethereum node in the compose file as part of the `full` or `L1` **will NOT work**, as it will not be able to synchronize pruned historical blob data from Ethereum P2P).
 Hemi uses EIP-4844 blobs for data availability, and so performing a full sync from scratch requires access to an Ethereum node which has retained all of these historical blobs.
-By default, Etherem Consensus-Layer nodes (like Prysm) prune blobs after 4096 Ethereum epochs (49152 ETH blocks, or ~18.2 days).
+By default, Ethereum Consensus-Layer nodes (like Prysm) prune blobs after 4096 Ethereum epochs (49152 ETH blocks, or ~18.2 days).

 Additionally, a fully-synced Hemi node that is offline for longer than the blob pruning period (~18.2 days) will either